It’s time for the Inferno blu-ray review, the film stars Tom Hanks and Felicity Jones.

 I thoroughly enjoyed both The Da Vinci Code and Angels & Demons so I was of course looking forward to the third film outing of Robert Langdon.
-The question has to be does this one live up to the previous films?
-Here’s my Inferno Blu-ray review.
+The question has to be does Inferno (2016) live up to the previous films?

 - Genre: Action, Thriller